Azure/Moneo/linux_service/README.md

 or see [Update Job Id With Moneo CLI](../docs/JobFiltering.md)

-Note: use parallel-ssh to distribute this command to a cluster (i.e. step 5 of the instructions)
+Note: use parallel-ssh to distribute this command to a cluster